GiridharTupuri/mcp-server-servicenow/README.md

 - ServiceNow instance with appropriate API access
 - Valid ServiceNow credentials
 - Optional: Gemini API key for AI capabilities
+- UV icorn for running the server
+- FastAPI for building the server

 ## ⚙️ Configuration